When Are 2021 Estimated Tax Payments Due?

 How to Pay

-Use Form 1040-ES to calculate and pay your estimated taxes.
+Use Form 1040-ES to pay your estimated taxes.
 There are a number of ways to pay estimated taxes, including by check, cash, money order, credit card and debit card.
 There are many online payment options, too, such as the Electronic Federal Tax Payment System (EFTPS).
 The various payment methods are described in the instructions for Form 1040-ES.

 Whether you make estimated tax payments or rely on withholding, you could be hit with a penalty if you don't pay enough tax throughout the year.
 The penalty doesn't apply if you owe less than $1,000 in tax.
 You can also avoid the penalty if your 2021 withholding or estimated tax payments equal at least 90% of your 2021 tax liability, or 100% of the tax shown on your 2020 return (110% if your 2020 adjusted gross income was more than $150,000).